ghex-org/hwcart/README.md

 ```
 or
 ```
+1 3
 0 2
-1 3
 ```
-In short, `hwcart` converts a 3-dimensional Cartesian coordinate of a rank into a linear rank id dimension by dimension.
+`hwcart` converts a 3-dimensional Cartesian coordinate of a rank into a linear rank id dimension by dimension.
-The order in which it is done can is defined by the user.
-In the first example above the order is XY, in the second - YX.
+The order in which it is done is defined by the user at initialization time.
+In the first example above
+the order is XY, in the second - YX.

-For 3D grids 6 different order types are defined (`hwcart_order_t` in `hwcart.h`), e.g., `HWCartOrderXYZ`, or `HWCartOrderZYX`.
+For 3D grids 6 different order types are defined (see `hwcart_order_t` in `hwcart.h`), e.g., `HWCartOrderXYZ`, or `HWCartOrderZYX`.
 Note that while the order will only affect rank numbering and not placement, for real-world applications
 this can have a measurable impact on performance.
 For example, it may affect the order in which applications
 perform certain computations, or communication.